Student-centric advice and objective recommendations

 Confirm that you’ll be attending your chosen school

-Before informing any colleges that you won’t be attending them, make sure to first confirm that you’ll be attending your chosen school.
-You’ll want to know that you’ll be able to attend the college with no issues before you turn down other offers.
+Before informing any colleges that you won’t be attending, make sure to first confirm that you’ll be attending your chosen school.
+You’ll want to know that you’ll be able to attend the college without any issues before you turn down other offers.

-In order to “confirm” your attendance at a specific university, inform the university.
+In order to “confirm” your attendance at a specific university, inform them that you accept their offer to attend.
 This process varies by school and is stated in the acceptance letter.
 Once you’ve done that, make sure to submit your deposit before the deadline.
 And that’s it!
 You’re now a future college student.
 As long as you don’t let your grades drop too much your senior year, you’re off to college.